-A family owned and operated winery, Tensley Wines shares a small tasting room in Los Olivos with Carina Cellars.
+A family-owned and operated winery, Tensley Wines shares a small tasting room in Los Olivos with Carina Cellars.
 Winemaker Joey Tensley worked at several respected regional wineries before launching his own label in 1998.
 Tensley produces only vineyard-designated Syrahs from Santa Barbara County - each with a unique flavor profile that reflects the grape's growing conditions.
-You can also try Lea wines, made by Jennifer Tensley, Joey's wife.
-Lea offerings include locally-grown, vineyard-designated roses and Pinot Noirs.
-The tasting room is comfortable, with a stand up bar and plenty of bottles to contemplate while you sip.
+In 2017, Joey and his wife Jennifer also launched "Fundamental Wines."
+They chose the name because they felt it perfectly reflected the brand's philosophy â" make fundamentally sound, straightforward wines that over-deliver for the price on every level.
+Priced at about $18 per bottle, the brand has been a hit with the critics.
+The tasting room is comfortable, with a stand-up bar and plenty of bottles to contemplate while you sip.
 Free parking is available right out front and many, many other tasting rooms are within walking distance.

 The tasting room for Beckmen Vineyards is cozy and painted red, just the sort of place you imagine you'll find on a wine tasting expedition.
 There are flowers, scenic vistas, friendly cats and - oh! - super wines, too.
 Beckmen's estate vineyard, Purisima Mountain, is reputed to grow some of the finest Rhone varietals in the region.
 Lovers of Grenache will find a favorite at Beckmen, one of the better area wineries to produce a pure, unblended wine.
 Join the wine club to enjoy a 15-25% discount (depending on your membership level).
 There's a duck pond with lovely gazebos that are perfect for picnics, so plan ahead.
 Downtown Los Olivos is just a short drive away.
 Plenty of parking.